omarali0703/blockml/README.md

-# MLFlow (Buggy-as-Hell)
+# BlockML (Buggy-as-Hell)
 1. Non-intrusive framework to run custom scripts in a clear and succinct order

+Whilst some of the files are called MLFlow this isn't related to the actual MLFlow.
+The term is used literally as the ***flow*** of ML process defined and designed in this framework.

-ML flow builder to create and edit ml flows in python.
+BlockML builder to create and edit ml flows in python.
 Run custom scripts using simple input/outputs 'blocks' defined in python